Ammanford Police station, built 1906Dynevor Arms, PantyffynnonAmmanford Station (formally Tirydail)

 MEETINGS AND EVENTS

-The next Archaeology and History Society Meeting will be at 7 pm, Monday, November 17th, 2008, at Ammanford Evangelical Church, Wind Street (former English Wesleyan Church), opposite the Welsh Hospitals and Salvation Army charity shops.
-Just to remind members, our meetings will be taking place on the third Monday of the month unless stated otherwise.
+The next Archaeology and History Society Meeting will be at 7 pm, Monday May 16th, 2011, at the Ammanford Evangelical Church, Wind Street (former English Wesleyan Church), opposite the Welsh Hospitals and Salvation Army charity shops.
+Just to remind members, our meetings will be taking place on the third Monday of the month unless stated otherwise..

 DATE (MONDAY)